 Firstly, if you conceive without keeping your Thyroid in check, let your doctor know right away.
 As close monitoring of Thyroid levels during the initial weeks can lessen the risk of miscarriage and other fatalities, thereby promoting normal fetal development and improving the health of the baby.
 A baby’s brain and nervous system critically need the thyroid hormones.

-The diagnose of thyroid problems can be fundamentally tricky during pregnancy due to the increased thyroid size, higher levels of thyroid hormone in the blood, fatigue, and other symptoms which are common to both pregnancy and thyroid disorders.
+The diagnose of thyroid problems can be fundamentally tricky during pregnancy due to the increased thyroid size, higher levels of thyroid hormone in the blood, fatigue, and other symptoms which are common to both Thyroid and Pregnancy disorders.

 The fetus gets its thyroid supply from the mother during the first 90 days of pregnancy, which makes its way via placenta.
 The baby’s thyroid comes to its function at around twelve weeks.
 During pregnancy, the thyroid enlarges slightly, but not enough to be detected by a physical exam.
 However, a noticeably enlarged thyroid can be a sign of thyroid disease and should be evaluated.